How to answer the age-old question: Could this meeting have been an email?

 Decision-making meetings will also depend on alignment within the team, adds Kamal Janardan, general manager of Microsoft 365 Insights.

-“If level-setting is required, aim to have a pre-read and use the meeting to start with that pre-read,” he says.
+“If level-setting is required, aim to have a pre-read and use the meeting to start with that pre-read,” she says.
 “If everyone is aligned, consider proceeding via email or Teams instead.
 If a meeting is still needed, try a 20- to 25-minute sync, which can help reduce fatigue.”

 3. Brainstorming New Ideas